News & Updates

 GAATW Canada completes a three-year research project, ‘Is it trafficking?’
 Examining gender-based violence among women who do informal, precarious, non-standard work in Western Canada.

 Download the full report PDF here or the two-page summary PDF here.
+You can also watch our webinar replay here.

 march 23, 2026